How Home Insurance Deductibles Work

 Verdict: File Claim

 Hopefully, the above example shows you how deductibles can drastically change what you are responsible for in a claim situation.
 This should also affect how you choose what deductibles you would like on your policy.
 In some cases, you don’t have an option to choose certain deductibles as carriers can require a minimum % deductible for Hurricane damage.
 Keep in mind that these minimums vary from state to state and from carrier to carrier.
+In some states, they even have named storm deductibles, which are slightly more broad than hurricanes.

 Should I Get The Lowest Deductible?